Break the Badass: Malekith's sneak attack on Asgard and killing Frigga shock the whole realm to its core.

 What Happened to the Mouse?: In the film it isn't shown what happened to it after it was destroyed.
 The tie-in comic Fury's Big Week shows that S.H.I.E.L.D. took custody of it, and are now trying to reverse-engineer it.
 As shown in The Avengers, they are successful.

 An astrophysicist who finds out that a wormhole she's been observing is really the Bifröst Bridge.
 Helps out Thor, and eventually falls in love with him.
-Is currently a S.H.I.E.L.D. scientist working under Coulson trying to find a way to reopen the Bifröst.

 Adorkable: She's usually a level-headed scientist, but anytime Thor turns on the charm, she turns into a giggling schoolgirl.
+She's also exhilarated in The Dark World whenever she encounters Asgardian technology.

 Badass Normal: In a world of gods, aliens, and superheroes, Jane is just a normal person with no enchantments or physical enhancements.
 Yet she uses her intelligence to solve problems and remains an active part of the conflicts.

-Only Sane Woman: She easily buys into Thor's story, but does so in a scientific way.
+Only Sane Man: She easily buys into Thor's story, but does so in a scientific way.
 Her photographs show that Thor was in the Einstein-Rosen bridge, and she points out that it has to lead to somewhere.

 An astrophysicist and college professor working with Jane Foster on studying wormhole anomalies.
 He suspects Thor of being crazy because he recognize all of his stories from childhood, but in the end helped him out - specifically creating a fake identity for him as "Donald Blake."
 Was brainwashed by Loki in the Avengers, and is shown to be still affected by the experience in The Dark World.